 An important aspect of drawing a plot is correctly second-guessing what reaction the production team will have when they see on screen what you have done.
 Unfortunately, having heard several anecdotes from my colleagues, it would seem that one or two production personnel appear to have some difficulty in explaining what they do or don't like in language that makes much sense to a lighting director.
 For example, they may describe a picture as looking too 'hard'.
 This might mean that it is too bright, too dark, too colourful or perhaps that it needs more colour.
 One occasionally has to become an interpreter to discover that what they actually didn't like was the colour the floor is painted.

 The LD may be told by the producer that he or she wants the show to be lit in any colour other than blue.
 Within five minutes of rehearsals beginning they will ask to see what it looks like in blue.
-(Naturally one will have anticipated this and rigged lamps with blue gels accordingly.)
+(Naturally one will have anticipated this and warned your moving light op that he'd better program in a blue look.)
 Or perhaps they will say that they never ever want to see the colour green.
 One might, therefore, take a chance and light a music number in green and they will come into the lighting gallery and tell you that they think it looks fantastic.
 (Or of course - you may have completely misjudged things and they really do hate green with a vengeance!)

 I once lit a famous American singer performing on a peak-time chat show using a mix of deep oranges and reds.
-I had heard that the producer hated these colours but I was so bored with blue.
+I had heard that the producer hated these colours but I was so bored with lighting everything in blue each week that I thought I'd go for it.
 He came into the lighting gallery and said he loved it.
 Within minutes, the management of the singer said they hated it as it made their star look like 'the devil in hell.'
 Actually, they had a point but the show's producer stuck by me and insisted that the red stayed.
 There's no guaranteeing anything in this business.

 In other words, drawing a plot for a show is a minefield of guessing what the production team will or won't like when they see the pictures you are creating.
 All this and always keeping an eye on the 'talent' and making sure that they are looking as good as possible.
 (And preferably not like the devil in hell.)
 After all, a badly set keylight or poor lighting balance can add ten years to even the most beautifully made up or surgically modified face.